fbpx Skip to Content

 4. Once you’ve applied the moss to the plant, tie a string around the moss.
 This will help hold the moss to the wound.
 This step isn’t required if the moss stays sticking while you do step five.

 5. Wrap plastic wrap around the wound.
 It should be larger than the wound area.
 Make sure you wrap it as tight as you can.
-Use duct tape or another strong tape to hold the plastic wrap on the plant.
+Use duc tape or another strong tape to hold the plastic wrap on the plant.
 Now the sphagnum peat moss isn’t going anywhere.

 6. It takes two to three weeks for roots to grow from the sphagnum moss.
 Once the plant’s roots have grown to a decent length, you can remove the stem from your mother plant.
 Cut right above and right below the moss.

-Philodendron melanochrysums: Plant Pests
+Philodendron melanochrysums Pests

 Aphids